 Emission Factors for changes in forest carbon stocks were based on 1st level and 2nd level stratification of forests described in Table 1 above.
-Stratified sampling was used and forest stock data collected in a Pilot Forest Inventory by ICFRA (KFS, 2016) and CADEP-SFM (JICA, 2017) was used to assign biomass stock to each strata and sub strata.
+Stratified sampling was used and forest stock data collected in a Pilot Forest Inventory by ICFRA (KFS, 2016) and CADEP-SFM (JICA, 2017)was used to assign biomass stockto each strata and sub strata.
 It is noted that Kenya has not conducted a comprehensive National Forest Inventory (NFI) that would have effectively supported the establishment of emission factors.
-According to the step-wise approach, it is expected that the NFI will be implemented in future6.
+According to the step-wise approach, it is expected that the NFI will be implemented in future5.
 Therefore, data from the pilot inventory that covered all the forest strata was used.
-The data was collected from a total of 121 plots and is illustrated in Annex 3.
+The data was collected from a total of 121 plotsand is illustrated in Annex 3.
 A simple average of the field data for each stratum was used as the Biomass stock for each sub strata.

-The EFs were estimated for Deforestation (conversion of forests into non forests) by the following process.
-Firstly, the values of AGB in each plot were computed (Table 14), using the forest inventory data described above and locally acceptable allometric equations (Table 15).
-The values of BGB were calculated by applying the R/S ratio per forest strata based on IPCC 2006 guidelines for each stratum (Table 16).
+The EFswere estimated for Deforestation (conversion of forests into non forests) by the following process.
+Firstly, the values of AGB in each plot were computed (Table14), using the forest inventory datadescribed above and locally acceptableallometric equations (Table15).
+The values of BGB were calculated by applying the R/S ratio per forest strata based on IPCC 2006 guidelines for each stratum(Table 16).
 Forest biomass calculated as the sum of AGB and BGB was converted into Carbon using the IPCC carbon fraction of 0.47.
-Further, the conversion to CO_2 is based on the ratio of molecular weights (44/12) (IPCC 2006).
-Finally, Emission Factors were estimated as the differences in carbon stocks in an area at two points in time (e.g. 2002 and 2006).
+Further, the conversion to CO2 is based on the ratio of molecular weights (44/12) (IPCC 2006).
+Finally, Emission Factors were estimated as the differences in carbon stocksin an area at two points in time (e.g. 2002 and 2006).

-6 The ICFRA project developed technical manuals for Biophysical assessment of Forest resources and also developed a design for an NFI.
+5 The ICFRA project developed technical manuals for Biophysical assessment of Forest resources and also developed a design for an NFI.
 However, the NFI has not been implemented

-In conversions of forests into non-forests, the Carbons stocks were assumed to go through immediate oxidation and IPCC 2006 guidelines used for Tier 1 default factors7 used in calculating stock changes.
+In conversions of forests into non-forests, the Carbons stocks were assumed to go through immediate oxidation6.